Dominican Republic breaks off Haiti talks over immigration ruling

 “Haiti has decided to take a different route and that has brought an end to our talks for now,” Montalvo said.

-Haiti President Michel Martelly attended the CARICOM meeting in Trinidad and Tobago on Tuesday at which the group’s leaders urged countries in the region to call on the Dominican Republic to “right this terrible wrong.”
+Haiti President Michel Martelly attended the CARICOM meeting in Trinidad and Tobago on Tuesday where the group’s leaders urged countries in the region to call on the Dominican Republic to “right this terrible wrong.”

-The Dominican government summoned Haiti’s ambassador Fritz Cinéas to express its concern over the CARICOM meeting.
-It accused Haiti of violating a joint declaration signed by the two countries last week committing them to sorting out their differences through dialogue.

 The court ruling retroactively denied Dominican nationality to anyone born after 1929 who does not have at least one parent of Dominican blood, citing a constitutional clause declaring all others to be in the country illegally or “in transit.”